esharma3/king_county_house_price_prediction/README.md

-# House Price Prediction - King County Housing Dataset
+# King County House Price Prediction

 This dataset contains house sale prices for King County, which includes Seattle.
 It includes homes sold between May 2014 and May 2015.